Frequently Asked Questions

 How long does a recording take?

-A session is usually three hours long with a break, during which the aim is to record 20 minutes of master material.
+A session is usually three hours long with a break, during which we aim to record 20 minutes of master material.
 Spoken word sessions are generally quicker.
 If you want to record a CD, 4 x 3-hour sessions spread over two days works well.
 Overdubs will require additional sessions.
 However, these are only guidelines and we can be flexible according to the client's needs, particularly when working with solo artists and smaller ensembles.

 What is location recording?